Skip to main content

 EU Digital Identity Wallet Pilot implementation

-Large scale pilot projects will test technical specifications for the Common Toolbox for the EU Digital Identity Wallet and a software prototype.
+Large scale pilot projects are testing the technical specifications for the Common Toolbox that will be the base of the EU Digital Identity Wallets.

 Wallet Prototype